 - Share your 21 day journey with the world via social media.
-Connect with other BWLW sisters on our Facebook page.
-Use the official hashtag: #BWLWJan
+Connect with other BWLW sisters on our Facebook page and our Instagram.
+Official hashtag: #BWLWJan

 Leave a comment below and let us know you are on board for this challenge!

 Along with the daily tasks, we suggest you embrace these habits…